First look: Joey Klein’s latest singletrack masterpiece in Pioche, Nevada

 We’re joined on our day’s ride by Jason Williams — Dylan’s dad.
 These trails aren’t even officially open yet, but we’re encouraged to skip around the dirt pile and “Trail Closed” signs and head on up anyway.

-Over 20 miles of trail, known as the “Prospectors Trail System,” will soon lace the hills above Pioche.
+Roughly 16 miles of trails, known as the “Prospectors Trail System,” will soon lace the hills above Pioche.
 Our first foray onto the dusty, rock-strewn hardpack is promising — we’re on a simple singletrack climbing trail, pleasantly dotted with curb-height steps up and down, the odd scattering of jagged little rocks, and flowing berms around the gullies and canyons.
 After a quick out-and-back to get the blood flowing, we head up a more technical climbing trail toward the high point of the system to get our first taste of what the trail builder had in mind as he shaped this new network.

 InKleined

-These trails were crafted by Joey Klein — IMBA’s longest-tenured employee and founder of Trail Solutions, with over 25 years of experience digging in the dirt.
-He’s built trails and taught trail building all over the USA and beyond, as well as riding and winning countless MTB races, so the fact that he’s been hands-on for this 20-mile project is a great sign that IMBA and the locals are serious.
+These trails were designed and crafted by Joey Klein — IMBA’s longest-tenured employee and founder of Trail Solutions, with over 25 years of experience digging in the dirt.
+He’s built trails and taught trail building all over the USA and beyond, as well as riding and winning countless MTB races, so the fact that he’s been hands-on for this project is a great sign that IMBA and the locals are serious.

 His fingerprints are all over this trail.
 While there may not be huge amounts of elevation — just a few hundred feet — as we grind up the climb, we spot all the fun stuff we want to hit on the way back down: artfully placed sloping rocks for kicker jumps, slabs and ledges of natural rock to hop over, ridges to manual or drop off the end of, and smooth boulders for rolling over.